 Simon honed his leadership skills, serving as a prefect in charge of religious affairs.
 He then enrolled at Gulu University and earned a BA.
 Education.
 Upon graduation, Simon served for four years as a Head teacher at Archangel Michael Orthodox Secondary School where he registered unmatched success.
 Along with his dedicated teams of teaching staff, he made sure the young school was licensed and accredited by the Ministry of Education and Sports with an examination center in its name, hence allowing candidates who were in their final years to sit the national examinations with confidence.
 The student’s enrollment also exponentially increased from 115 to 600 students by the time he left the school in 2015.

 As Simon was pondering his next move, a friend and prominent missionary to Uganda from the U.S.A. named Sue Nelson entered his life once again.
 Sue had met Simon in 2008 as her translator and subsequently sponsored his undergraduate education at Gulu University.
+With the blessings and recommendation of His Eminence Metropolitan late Archbishop Jonah Lwanga Metropolitan of Kampala and All Uganda by that time, Simon Menya was accepted at St. Vladimir’s Orthodox Theological Seminary in New York.
 Now, Lift Up Uganda (Sue Nelson’s nonprofit) sponsored Simon to complete seminary to prepare for his lifelong dream of being a priest.
 He graduated in 2019 from St. Vladimir’s Orthodox Theological Seminary, Master of Divinity and was ordained a priest.
 While at the seminary, Fr.
 Simon struck a lasting friendship with the seminary president, Rev. Fr.
 Chad Hatfield who later visited Fr.
 Simon in Uganda.
 He also made a strong bond with Dr. Albert Rossi a clinical Psychologist at the seminary who had a strong impact in Fr.
 Simon’s progress and completion of seminary studies.
 A few weeks after Simon had returned to Uganda, his father passed away.

 Nevertheless, Fr.
 Simon’s dreams never faded away.
 Instead, the tragedies bolstered him.
 Fr.
 Simon kept alive the dreams he had developed while on a seminary OCMC mission visit to Guatemala organized by his spiritual Father and mentor, the Rev. Fr.
 Chad.
 While there, Fr.
 Simon witnessed first-hand how the people of Guatemala use whatever little resources they have in their possession to sufficiently develop with a burning desire in his heart and full of ideas, Fr.
 Simon copied the Guatemala style and hit the ground running by duplicating what he saw.